Y0Coss/docs-fork/pages/network/load_balancer/create_balancing/guide.en-gb.md

 The load balancing setting is applied at the server farm level and defines the method by which client requests are distributed among the servers within that farm.

-For an overview of the OVHcloud Load Balancer service components, please refer to the [Load Balancer Introduction](/pages/network/load_balancer/use_presentation).
+For an overview of the OVHcloud Load Balancer service components, please refer to the [Load Balancer Introduction](/pages/network/load_balancer/use_presentation) guide.

 |Algorithm|Features|
 |---|---|